Construction Cost Estimating: What It Is & How Does it Work

 • The procurement team with the financing of the project.

-• The project team’s ability to make vital decisions on the design or materials could positively or negatively impact the project’s cost.
+• The project team’s ability to make vital decisions on the design or materials that impact the project’s cost.

 The concepts that a cost estimator considers affect the total cost of the project.